birds-swim/Spiral2Kicksecure/README.md

 3. Dual core processor.
 4. 4 GB of RAM.
 5. 20 GB or 40 GB minimum disk space.
 6. Never switch to Debian's Testing or Unstable branches (Kicksecure depends on Debian Stable).
+Sorry folks!
 7. This shell script assumes that you're installing onto bare metal and NOT a Virtual Machine.
 You'll have to change the shell script for Virtual Machines.

+# Possible Nicknames/Codenames for this Project
+"Frankensense" --  a "Franken Debian" that has a spidy-sense for security.
+"Qt Neon" -- my attempt to showoff how useful and gorgeous a lightweight and Qt-centric desktop experience could be with LXQt.
+"Citadel"
+"Fortress Linux"
+I'll think of some others.

 # Special Thanks
 - https://www.debian.org